Alvin Curran

 Locus Solus (1976), original music for a theater work by Meme Perlini

 Tango N. 1 (1975), piano solo.
-Duration 3:58.
+Duration 4'.
 On the theme from Meme Perlini's theater work, Tarzan.
 First performance Berlin.
-See discography; Listen to an excerpt
+See discography Listen to an excerpt

-Grand Hotel Des Palmes (1974), original music for feature film by Meme Perlini.
+Grand Hotel Des Palmes (1978), original music for feature film by Meme Perlini (Underwater Princess Waltz...).
+See discography

 Light Flowers Dark Flowers (Fiori Chiari Fiori Oscuri, 1974), solo performance for toy piano, ocarina, piano, voice, and tape.
 First performance Rome.
 "Lovely music" - Tom Johnson (Village Voice) "Very few composers have been able to blend such disparate materials with as much success" - Robert Palmer (NY Times) .
 See discography.
 Listen to an excerpt.

 Songs and Views From the Magnetic Garden (Canti e Vedute del Giardino Magnetico, 1973), solo performance for voice. kalimba, flugelhorn, synthesizer, and taped sounds.
-From a Room on the Piazza duration 3:30, Crystal Aires 11:00, Walked the Way Home 10:30, Gli Scariolanti 2:05, On My Satin Harp 19:55, At Harmony Ranch 4:33.
+From a Room on the Piazza duration 4', Crystal Aires 11', Walked the Way Home 11', Gli Scariolanti 2', On My Satin Harp 20', At Harmony Ranch 5'.
 First performance Rome.
 "A whole wonderful 90-minute non-narrative film is all there in pure sound."- Tom Johnson, Village Voice 1975.
-See discography ; Listen to excerpt 1 excerpt 2 excerpt 3
+"True musical masterpiece" - George Grella (the Brooklyn Rail) See discography Listen to excerpt 1 excerpt 2 excerpt 3

 Under the Fig Tree (1972), solo performance for synthesizer or for instruments with tape.
 First performance Giancarlo Schiaffini and Michele Iannacone, American Academy in Rome, 1975.
 See discography.
 Listen to an excerpt.

 Music For Every Occasion (1972), for any instruments.
-51 monophonic pieces, including Under the Fig Tree and Walked the Way Home.
+51 monophonic pieces, including Under the Fig Tree, A Room in Rome, and Walked the Way Home.
 See discography.

 Pilgrimage (1971), for synthesizer, bockflutes, cello, trombone, piano; score for the film of the same name by Beni Montresor.
 Duration 95', Vistavision Color.